 - Nutritional risk screening

 - Nutrition education.
 Research has shown that nutrition plays a crucial role in recovery and suggests that inadequate nutrition may increase the risk of surgical complications.
-Pre-surgical patients at UPMC Pinnacle may receive nutrition education to promote healthy weight management/weight loss, increased protein intake, and proper nutrition before surgery.
+Pre-surgical patients at UPMC in central Pa. may receive nutrition education to promote healthy weight management/weight loss, increased protein intake, and proper nutrition before surgery.

 - Exercise counseling.
 To increase strength and improve recovery, patients are encouraged to walk 30 minutes per day in advance of their surgery.
 Each patient will also receive information on other strength-training and mobility exercises that they can perform in advance of surgery.